truenas/documentation/content/TrueNASUpgrades/_index.md

 It is not suitable for TrueNAS Enterprise customers and CORE users should always exercise caution and back up their data and system configuration before starting an upgrade.
 {{< /hint >}}

-Systems on 12.0x or lower should update to the latest CORE 13.0 release (e.g 13.0-U2) before migrating to SCALE!
+Systems on 12.0x or lower should update to the latest CORE 13.0 release (e.g 13.0-U2) prior to migrating to SCALE.
-This update can be performed with an <file>.iso</file> and USB stick and preserves much of your existing CORE configuration.
+The SCALE update can be performed with an <file>.iso</file> and USB stick and preserves much of your existing CORE configuration.
 See [Migrating from CORE]({{< relref "/Content/SCALE/GettingStarted/Migrate/MigratingFromCORE.md" >}}) for the USB migration process.

 ## Previous Versions of TrueNAS CORE